 Quebec City and Lévis are the only urban areas in Quebec e ranked in the Top 10 in their respective categories (large city and mid-sized city).

 The index, part of the Milken Institute's Access to Global Capital Initiative in partnership with Liquidnet, provides a systematic, data-rich framework to shed light on nations' attractiveness to foreign investors, the kind that commit "patient" capital to strategic projects that benefit all parties well into the future.
 It not only considers economic variables but also examines key business, legal, and regulatory policies that can drive those decisions.

 Two initiatives aiming to support technology entrepreneurship were recently announced in Quebec City.

 Atrium Innovations announces that it has entered into a joint venture contract with Fosun Industrial, incorporated in Hong Kong, wholly owned of Shanghai-based Fosun Pharma for the purposes of distributing Atrium brands in China.
 According to IMS Health Incorporated, Fosun Pharma is one of the top five domestic pharmaceutical companies in the People’s Republic of China by revenue, in the pharmaceutical manufacturing segment.
 The new joint venture will operate under the FOSIUM Innovations name.

 Québec International's mission is to contribute to the economic development of the Québec City metropolitan region and enhance its international status.
 As a regional economic development agency, Québec International fosters growth and development, supports key business sectors and attracts talent and investment to the region.
-The agency is supported by public and private partners; particularly with the financial support from the Government of Québec (ministère de l'Économie, de l'Innovation et des Exportations, Emploi-Québec, Secrétariat à la Capitale-Nationale/National Capital office), Economic Development Canada and the Ville de Québec.
+The agency is supported by public and private partners; particularly with the financial support from the Government of Québec (ministère de l'Économie, de la Science et de l'Innovation, Emploi-Québec, Secrétariat à la Capitale-Nationale/National Capital office), Economic Development Canada and the Ville de Québec.